📝 Menu psychology & menu engineering · ⏱️ 2 min read

 The basic calculation: margin impact per dish

-For each profitable dish you add visual attention to, calculate the potential impact with this formula:
+For each profitable dish receiving visual attention, calculate potential impact using this formula:

 Extra profit = (Selling price excl.
 VAT - Ingredient costs) × Current sales × Expected increase %